Brandon-Rozek/website/content/blog/value-shift.md

 ## Not Knowing the Action

 When an agent performs the action $a_{transform}$ does it know that it performed that specific action?
-One way of looking at this is to see if the agent is able to tell apart any two arbitrary actions, say $a_{tranform}$ and $a_{morph}$.
+One way of looking at this is to see if the agent is able to tell apart any two arbitrary actions, say $a_{transform}$ and $a_{morph}$.
 I don't believe this problem is well studied in literature.
 Do let me know if you know of any literature covering an agent confusing actions.

 In the case of the vampire problem, it's likely safe to assume that the human knows the transformation action.